 The Intervention: Alternative to detention for youth

-Who is Served: Family Court-involved youth age 12–16 residing in the Bronx and Manhattan
+Who is Served: Family Court-involved youth age 12–16 whose case is in Manhattan or Bronx Family Court

 Early involvement in the criminal justice system is a significant risk factor for future crime and poor education and life outcomes.
 Those young people who do become justice-involved tend to be overwhelmingly Black or Hispanic and male.
 Many of these youth have grown up in challenging family situations in neighborhoods with disproportionately high levels of crime and poverty.
 They have often become disconnected from school, falling far behind their age-level peers in critical literacy and math skills.
 Further, among incarcerated youth, national studies have found that more than 50% met criteria for a mental health disorder and 60% met criteria for a substance use disorder.1